LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

+Added the function :c:func:`MRIStepSetOrder` to select the default MRI method of a given order.

 The behavior of :c:func:`N_VSetKernelExecPolicy_Sycl` has been updated to be consistent with the CUDA and HIP vectors.
 The input execution policies are now cloned and may be freed after calling :c:func:`N_VSetKernelExecPolicy_Sycl`.